Sara Ali Khan & Amrita Singh Claim Rights To A Bungalow Worth Crores Of Rupees In Dehradun!

 However, the twist to this case came when Mr. Khusiram the one who took care of Madhusudan for the last three years until his death, has given an application to the Dehradun police narrating a totally different story.

 According to Mr. Khusiram, Madhusudan had himself locked the property before his death so that no one could enter it.
-Also, Madhusudan's best friend Dhirendra Semal questioned 'Where were these people (Amrita Singh & Sara Ali Khan) when Madhusudan needed them the most?'
+Also, Madhusudan's best friend Dhirendra Semal questioned, 'Where were these people (Amrita Singh & Sara Ali Khan) when Madhusudan needed them the most?'

-Dhirendra Semal also revealed that no one came to see Madhusudan during his ill health and suffering since last three years and are claiming the property immediately after his death.
+Dhirendra Semal also revealed that no one came to see Madhusudan during his ill health and suffering since the last three years and are claiming the property immediately after his death.

-According to a report, superintendent of police (SSP) Nivedita Kukreti, the matter is already sub judice and police shall only confined to maintain law and order.
+According to a report, superintendent of police (SSP) Nivedita Kukreti, the matter is already sub judice and the police have been told to maintain law and order.

 Most Read: This Actor Had The Guts To Openly Ask Katrina Kaif For Marriage Right In Front Of Salman Khan